 15 Minute Chickpea and Spinach Curry with Coconut Chutney

 I love adding lots of my favourite healthy ingredient-spinach-which gives it that beautiful deep dark colour and a great way to use up any leftovers that’s hiding at the back of the fridge.

-You can eat this dish as it is, on its own, as it’s really substantial but is even more tasty when served with gram flour crepes, some whole grain rice or even quinoa on the side.
+You can eat this dish as it is, on its own, as it’s really substantial but is even more tasty when served with gram flour crêpes, some wholegrain rice or even quinoa on the side.

+15 Minute Chickpea and Spinach Curry with Coconut Chutney